tomideadeoye/merislabs-official/prd.md

 "System Improvement": Feedback collected via Streamlit/Slack, stored, then periodically analyzed by an LLM process (could be a scheduled n8n workflow calling a Python API endpoint for analysis).

-"WhatsApp Helper": Streamlit UI or Slack bot interface.
+"WhatsApp Helper": Slack bot interface.
 Takes chat context, calls Python API (/ask_orion with a specific WhatsApp prompt persona) to generate reply options, summary, or analysis.

 "Agentic Workflow": Start simple in Python API (sequence of calls to other APIs).
 UI in Streamlit to define goal and view progress/results.
 True autonomy is a longer-term goal.

-Regarding Specific Ideas:

 "Sexy voice chat for therapy sessions": This is a Future Phase for orion_voice.py.
 Focus on text-based core functionality first.
 When implementing, you'd configure a specific TTS voice (e.g., via ElevenLabs API) for interactions tagged or moded as "Therapy."

-"Database hosted not local":

-Qdrant: Qdrant Cloud offers a managed service.
-Easy to switch from local Docker to cloud by changing QDRANT_HOST and adding API key in .env/orion_config.py.

-Notion: Already cloud-based.

-Structured Memory (JSON/SQLite): Could migrate to a cloud PostgreSQL/Supabase instance later if needed.

 "See my screen for guidance": This is complex and has significant security/privacy implications.

-Simplest MVP: Manually copy-paste text from your screen into an Orion input field.

 Advanced: orion_local_interaction.py could eventually have functions to capture screen text via OCR on explicit command.
 This is a high-risk feature.